bodeoni/episkills/readme.md

 2. Congressional age analysis.
 Analyze a data set with every member of congress and their ages at election.
 3. Generate fake line list.
 Pretend you are teaching an epidemiology class.
 Use control flows and functions to prepare to teach.
 4. No really, do homework 3.
+5. Produce the graphics for a report or analysis that you perform regularly.

 ## Resources